theupdateframework/taps/tap3.md

 In the [previous
 version](https://github.com/theupdateframework/tuf/blob/70fc8dce367cf09563915afa40cffee524f5b12b/docs/tuf-spec.txt#L766-L776)
-of the specification, each delegation could specify only a _single_ role to sign the given set of targets.
+of the specification, each delegation could specify only a _single_ role as required to sign the given set of targets.

 <pre>
 {